 Exeter

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the Exeter local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-Exeter is a historic city on the River Exe, blending Roman origins, medieval architecture, and modern amenities.
+Overview ⁞ Exeter is a historic city on the River Exe, blending Roman origins, medieval architecture, and modern amenities.
 Its centre is dominated by Exeter Cathedral, surrounded by cobbled streets, shops, and cultural venues.
 The city’s historic quayside on the River Exe features converted warehouses, cafes, and walking trails, while the Royal Albert Memorial Museum highlights its heritage.
 Exeter is a gateway to Devon’s countryside, with easy access to the Exe Estuary, Dartmoor National Park, and the Jurassic Coast, combining urban vibrancy with proximity to scenic landscapes.

+Who governs Exeter?
 The local authority for this district is: Exeter City Council - responsible for district-level services.
 Since Devon is a two-tier area, county-level services are handled by: Devon County Council.

 Constituencies in Exeter